Holistic Wellness Resources

 Possessing a positive attitude and the ability to identify and express a wide variety of feelings in an appropriate manner.

 How can I become emotionally well on campus?

 - Take time for you!
 Be sure to set aside some time to partake in activities that help you relax and relieve stress.
-Whether it’s exercising at the WRC,going on an outdoor adventure trip, meditating, or writing in a journal, treat yourself!
+Whether it’s exercising at the WRC, meditating, or writing in a journal, treat yourself to self-care!

 - 24/7 CRISIS TEXT LINE: Text HOME to 741741 about any type of crisis.
 A live, trained Crisis Counselor receives the text and responds quickly.
 The Crisis Counselor will introduce themselves, reflect on what you've said, and invite you to share at your own pace.
 The conversation typically ends when you and the Crisis Counselor both feel comfortable deciding the you're in a "cool" safe place.

 - Talk to a trained graduate student in a confidential space for support and problem solving through the Let's Talk program.
 The service is on a first-come, first-serve walk-in basis.

 Focus on seeking growth within your 8 dimensions of wellness through meeting with a Wellness Coach.
 Sign-up today!